Terrence Romeo: Sophomore Year

-At the start of the season, Romeo debuted a slimmer and leaner physique.
-Losing a total of 25 pounds.
-He said “Sobrang nahihirapan ‘yung tuhod ko, sobrang nahihirapan akong gumalaw,” prompting him to lose the unwanted weight.
-This resulted in a much quicker and more explosive version of himself.

-With a more physically fit Romeo, Globalport was expected to make it deeper into the playoffs in their first conference.
-Even more so, since the spitfire guard was sharing the court with talented guards; veteran leader Alex Cabagnot and top rookie Stanley Pringle they were dubbed as "three-headed monster".
-Before the start of the playoffs, however, Cabagnot was surprisingly traded for former Global Port player Sol Mercado from the San Miguel Beermen.
-With little time to adjust, they eventually lost to Ginebra who had a twice to beat advantage in phase one of the quarter finals.
+Romeo lost 25 pounds before the beginning of the season.
+Together with veteran guard Alex Cabagnot and top rookie Stanley Pringle, GlobalPort was expected to make it deeper into the playoffs in their first conference.
+Before the start of the playoffs, Cabagnot was traded for former GlobalPort player Sol Mercado from the San Miguel Beermen.
+GlobalPort eventually lost to Ginebra in phase one of the quarter finals.

-The departure of Cabagnot proved beneficial to Romeo's rise to stardom, as he was able to blossom into the team's first scoring option.
 He led the locals in points per game in the 2015 PBA Commissioner's Cup, averaging 21.36 points.
-He also made an impression during the All-Star Weekend in Puerto Princesa.
-Scoring a whopping 50 points, albeit a losing effort, against the rookies in the rookies vs sophomores blitz game.
-He was also the PBA Three-Point Shootout champion (2015) and the PBA All-Star Game MVP (2015) capping off a memorable weekend for the young guard.
-His efforts weren't enough though, as the team struggled to get back into the win column in their remaining games after the all-star break.
-Losing Stanley Pringle (who was nursing an injury) was a factor in their poor finish of the conference.
+During All-Star Weekend in Puerto Princesa, he scored 50 points in a losing effort in the Rookies vs Sophomores blitz game.
+He was also the PBA Three-Point Shootout champion (2015) and the PBA All-Star Game MVP (2015).

 After leading GlobalPort to its best finish in 2015 PBA Governors' Cup, Romeo was awarded Most Improved Player.
 He ended the third conference and the season as the top local scorer.
-With a career highlight of a 40-point game against Paul Lee's Rain or Shine Elasto Painters.
-He emerged as the scoring champion and also placed in the PBA Mythical Second Team.
+He he was also named to the PBA Mythical Second Team.

 Third Season

-Romeo's third season in PBA was up for a good start.
-He, along with backcourt mate Pringle, formed the Slash Brothers tandem (similar to Golden State Warriors' own Splash Brothers).
-The duo both led the team in scoring with 24.06 and 19.61 points, respectively, while leading GlobalPort to its first ever Semi-Finals appearance against Alaska, only to lose the series.
-He registered a new career-high 41 points in Game 1, for their only win in the said series.
+In Romeo's third season in PBA, he averaged 24.06 points while leading GlobalPort to its first ever semi-finals appearance.
+GlobalPort lost the series to Alaska.
+He scored a career-high 41 points in Game 1, his team's only win in the series.

-On October 14, 2016, Romeo was recognized during the PBA Leo Awards Night as he was named to the PBA Mythical First Team.
+On October 14, 2016, Romeo was named to the PBA Mythical First Team.

 TNT KaTropa (2018)

-On 2018, after disagreeing with coach Pido Jarencio, he requested to be traded.
+In 2018, after disagreeing with coach Pido Jarencio, he requested to be traded.
 He was traded to TNT KaTropa with Yousef Taha in exchange of Moala Tautuaa.